How to file a West Virginia annual report

 Follow these steps to complete your filing efficiently:

-1. Access the filing portal: Open the state's online portal and select "File Annual Report" from the available options
+1. Access the filing portal: Open the One Stop Business Portal and select "File Annual Report" from the available options

 2. Log in or continue as a guest: Either log in with an existing account or proceed as a guest user